magento/merchdocs/src/sales-channels/amazon/creating-editing-overrides.md

     ![]({% link images/images/sales-channels/amazon/amazon-actions-edit-listing-overrides.png %})

 1. To edit your override settings, define the sections for the type you want to change (Price, Handling Time, Condition, Seller Notes).

-<br />To keep an override the same, ensure the **No Change To** option selected for the type.
+   To keep an override the same, ensure the **No Change To** option selected for the type.
 "No Change To" is the default setting.
 This leaves the previously defined override value unchanged.

     - **Price**: Click the **Change Listing Price** option.
 Enter your defined price value for **Price Override**.
     - **Handling Time**: Click the **Change Handling Time** option.
 Enter the defined time value (in days) for **Handling Time Override**.